MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Publish-PnPSyntexModel.md

 > [!TIP]
 > We encourage you to make improvements to this documentation.
 Please navigate to https://github.com/pnp/powershell/blob/dev/documentation/Publish-PnPSyntexModel.md to change this file.

-Publishes a SharePoint Syntex models to a list.
+Publishes a SharePoint Syntex model to a list.

 This cmdlet only works when you've connected to a SharePoint Syntex Content Center site.